farshed/genius-lyrics-api/README.md

 Get the lyrics of a song using the `path` property present in the search results of `searchLyrics` method.<br/>
 Returns a promise that resolves to a string containing lyrics.

+## Support

+If you found this package useful, hit the ⭐️ button.
+Cheers!